 I‘ve seen horrors… horrors that you’ve seen.
 But you have no right to call me a murderer.
 You have a right to kill me.
 You have a right to do that… but you have no right to judge me.
 It’s impossible for words to describe what is necessary to those who do not know what horror means.
 Horror… Horror has a face… and you must make a friend of horror.
 Horror and moral terror are your friends.
 If they are not, then they are enemies to be feared.
 They are truly enemies!
 I remember when I was with Special Forces… seems a thousand centuries ago.
 We went into a camp to inoculate some children.
 We left the camp after we had inoculated the children for polio, and this old man came running after us and he was crying.
 He couldn’t see.
 We went back there, and they had come and hacked off every inoculated arm.
 There they were in a pile.
 A pile of little arms.
 And I remember… I… I… I cried, I wept like some grandmother.
 I wanted to tear my teeth out; I didn’t know what I wanted to do!
 And I want to remember it.
 I never want to forget it… I never want to forget.
 And then I realized… like I was shot… like I was shot with a diamond… a diamond bullet right through my forehead.
 And I thought, my God… the genius of that!
 The genius!
 The will to do that!
 Perfect, genuine, complete, crystalline, pure.
 And then I realized they were stronger than we, because they could stand that these were not monsters, these were men… trained cadres.
 These men who fought with their hearts, who had families, who had children, who were filled with love… but they had the strength… the strength… to do that.
 If I had ten divisions of those men, our troubles here would be over very quickly.
 You have to have men who are moral… and at the same time who are able to utilize their primordial instincts to kill without feeling… without passion… without judgment… without judgment!
 Because it’s judgment that defeats us.

-Qelong is a hexcrawl/campaign setting set in what is essentially fantasy vietnam, a region of ancient pagodas, great rivers, thick jungle and of course rice paddies dragged into a brutal, incomprehensible conflict between two god-like creatures in a neighboring land (think the thaumaturgical lovechild of WW1 and the Thirty Years War).
-Now it is stricken by the horrors of war; plague, famine, rampaging mercenaries, cannibalism, stray sorcery and ant-controlled shock troops.
+Qelong is a 47-page hexcrawl/campaign setting set in what is essentially Fantasy Vietnam; a land of ancient pagodas, great rivers, thick jungles and rice paddies dragged into a nightmarish conflict between two god-like creatures from neighboring lands (think the thaumaturgical lovechild of WW1 and the Thirty Years War).
+Now once placid Qelong is stricken by the horrors of war; plague, famine, rampaging mercenaries, cannibalism, stray sorcery and ant-controlled shock troops.
 Sign me up.

 Hite devotes a page to explaining this adventure and this section could have used an editor.
-Short evocative description is used to set the mood for this ‘wet, poisoned sandbox.’
-It comes across as kind of incoherent and rambling, as though someone had been hitting the bong while writing it.
+Short evocative description is used to set the mood for this ‘wet, poisoned sandbox.’ but the whole comes across as a little incoherent and rambling, as though Hite had been hitting the bong.
 The gist of it is that since this is an environment based adventure and thus we get more hooks and seeds in lieu hard-coded locations because whoooo knooooowwwwsss hoooooowwwww the adventuuuuuurrrreeeee wiiiiillllll goooooooo?!?
 I’ll give you a sample to illustrate my point.